A gluten-free cake for pudding

 And watch that you don’t stir too much or tap the bowl to clear the mix off your spoons – or you risk losing all the air that you just added to the egg whites and yolks with the electric hand whisk.

-While I don’t think I’ll ever make it to British Bake-Off, I did manage to stop tapping my bowl long enough to produce a pretty tasty cake, if I say so myself.
+While I don’t think I’ll ever make it to British Bake-Off,

 Rest assured, it’s delicious.
 It has a rich, chocolatey taste but is also very moist and gooey inside, so makes a perfect dessert.
 Fans of chocolate cake, like my five-year-old, can’t get enough.